Qiskit/documentation/docs/api/qiskit/dev/synthesis.md

   └───┘          └───┘     └───┘     └───┘     └───┘
 ```

-The number of CX gates generated with the decomposition without optimizations is,
+The number of [`CXGate`](qiskit.circuit.library.CXGate "qiskit.circuit.library.CXGate")s generated with the decomposition without optimizations is:

 $$
 \frac{9}{16} 4^n - \frac{3}{2} 2^n
 $$

-If opt\_a1 = True, the default, the CX count is reduced by,
+If `opt_a1 = True`, the default, the CX count is reduced by:

 $$
 \frac{1}{3} 4^{n - 2} - 1.
 $$

-If opt\_a2 = True, the default, the CX count is reduced by,
+If `opt_a2 = True`, the default, the CX count is reduced by:

 $$
 4^{n-2} - 1.